 The statistics also brings in the question of how ethical the commercial is.
+This paragraph has more to do with need to nurture/ethics than statistics.
 Online articles and numerous news stories have called out pharmaceutical companies for their greed.
 Is Sanofi and Regeneron Pharmaceuticals another company that exploits those in need of medication for conditions such as eczema?
 Why would a company advertise a drug that has such low rates of controlling eczema?
 Some might argue that the advertisement is specifically for parents looking for an alternative to steroids or those who have kids with hydrocortisone allergies.
 This is unlikely, though, because it is clearly appealing to the parents’ need to nurture (Fowles).
 One could say the odds are pretty good compared their alternatives.
 However, this just is not true.
-A quick google scholar search shows dozens of studies utilizing Hydrocortisone, an effective eczema control cream, as a dependable control for the experiment.
-(Dupixent)
+A quick google scholar search shows dozens of studies utilizing Hydrocortisone, an effective eczema control cream, as a dependable control for the experiment (Dupixent).
+Thesis is probably about the use of a focal point, text, statistics, and appeal to nurture. – Maybe be clearer about need to nurture in the last paragraph, it takes a little bit for you to mention it.
+Also, include text as a topic.

-In the end, it’s up to personal interpretation whether Sanofi and Regeneron Pharmaceuticals advertised ethically.
+In the end, it is up to personal interpretation whether Sanofi and Regeneron Pharmaceuticals advertised ethically.
 They use intelligent visual design including color contrast and positioning to interest the reader.
 The use of third person “her” and a teen-looking model further interests parents with teens afflicted with eczema.
 Then the parents are fed statistics from a clinical study.
 Unfortunately for the company, the attention-grabbing visual design only brings to light the weak statistics.
-Parents are unlikely to consider this risky product.
-(Dupixent)
+Parents are unlikely to consider this risky product (Dupixent).
+I would just go ahead and say that it is unethical, you mentioned the statistics earlier that their product is not that functional – use that.

+In-text citations go before the punctuation of the sentence/quote being cited.

 Works Cited